ArctosDB/documentation-wiki/_documentation/identification.markdown

 -   the date of the determination
 -   and the nature, or basis of the determination

-Arctos maintains a history of determinations for each specimen.
+Arctos maintains a history of determinations for each cataloged object.
-Specimens are therefore reidentified by adding a new determination and retaining prior determination(s) as "unaccepted."
-This means that there can be only one accepted determination, but not necessarily that prior identifications are wrong.
-In fact, complimentary IDs by experts or by alternative methods enhance the value of the specimen.
+Cataloged objects are therefore reidentified by adding a new determination and retaining prior determination(s) either as "unaccepted" (identification order = 0), "equally accepted" (identification order =1) or "less accepted" ( identification ordere = 2 or above).
+This means that there can be more than one accepted determination, but not necessarily that prior identifications are wrong.
+In fact, complimentary IDs by experts or by alternative methods enhance the value of the cataloged object.

 ## Scientific Name